This chapter provides an overview of the mid to late Pleistocene relative sea level record at Bermuda.

 Evidence of past positions of sea level

-The best indications that sea levels at Bermuda have been lower than at present are provided by marine features which formed above sea level but are now submerged, such as fossil soils and cave formations including stalagmites and stalactites.
-Evidence of the very lowest sea levels are now deeply submerged and, therefore rarely observed.
-Limited investigations using small research submarines have revealed wave-cut features at 60m and 115m below present sea level suggesting the existence of ancient shorelines at these depths (IL1).
+The best indications that sea levels at Bermuda have been lower than at present are provided by geological features which formed above sea level but are now submerged, such as fossil soils and cave formations including stalagmites and stalactites.
+Direct evidence of the very lowest sea levels, during glacial periods, are rarely observed.
+Limited investigations using small research submarines have, however, revealed wave-cut features on the flanks of the Bermuda seamount, from which the existence of ancient shorelines at considerable depths – at 60m and 115m below present sea level – are inferred (IL1).

 Biological evidence

-Robust biological evidence of past high sea level events is puzzlingly rare on Bermuda, given the existence of other forms of evidence, discussed above.
-In many other parts of the world, “raised” or “emergent” fossil coral reefs are “go to” indicators of past high (relative) sea levels.
-Yet Bermuda is virtually devoid of examples of ancient coral reefs preserved above present sea level.
-Those that have been reported have not been well documented and cannot be verified.
+Robust biological evidence of past high sea level events is puzzlingly rare on Bermuda, given the existence of other forms of elevated sea-level imprints, described above.
+In many other parts of the world, “raised” or “emergent” fossil coral reefs are the “go to” indicators of past high (relative) sea levels.
+Isolated examples that have been reported, on Bermuda, were poorly documented and cannot be verified.
+Indeed, during the process of mapping the geology of Bermuda (VA6) which spanned 5 years, the three authors found nothing that would qualify as an emergent, in-situ, ancient coral reef.

 Evidence from caves